zzarif/Multilabel-Scifi-Tags-Classifier/README.md

 ## Model Deployment

-`distilroberta-base` (quantized) was the compressed model that was deployed to HuggingFace Spaces Gradio App.
+`distilroberta-base` (quantized) was the final compressed model that was deployed to HuggingFace Spaces Gradio App.
 The implementation can be found in [deployment](deployment) folder or [here](https://huggingface.co/spaces/zzarif/StackExchange-Scifi-Tags-Classifier).

 ![SE Scifi Tags Classifier](deployment/hf_model_deployed.png)